1ma/secp256k1-nostr-php/README.md

 $ composer require --dev uma/secp256k-nostr
 ```

-This isn't a substitute for the real installation steps outlined above.
+**NOTICE:** This isn't a substitute for the real installation steps described above.
-It will just make the [secp256k1_nostr.stub.php](ext/secp256k1_nostr.stub.php) file visible to your IDE.
+This will just make the [secp256k1_nostr.stub.php](ext/secp256k1_nostr.stub.php) file visible to your IDE so that it's aware of the extension functions.
+But this *does not* install the extension, which is really the `secp256k1_nostr.so` file mentioned earlier.

 ### What was the motivation for developing this extension?